lineartimer/WebAppStarterPack/doc/notes.md

 NAT gateways are only needed for outbound access.

+Container Registries don't need to be put in a VNet because it's a managed service, so Microsoft handles everything from networking to security.

 ### Private Endpoints

 Private endpoints give Azure resources (e.g. a database) a private IP address within the VNet.
 In this way, traffic never leaves Microsoft's network because the resource is only accessible from within the VNet.